selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 ```

 * `PRI` - priority.
 Calculated as `facility * 8 + severity`.
   * Facility has values from 0 to 23 for different system services: 0 - kernel, 2 - mail, 7 - news.
-Last 8 - from local0 to local7 - are used for services outside this pre-defined categories.
+Last 8 - from local0 to local7 - are used for services outside this predefined categories.
 [Complete list](https://en.wikipedia.org/wiki/Syslog#Facility).
   * Severity has values from 0(emergency, most important) to 7(debug, least important).
 [Complete list](https://en.wikipedia.org/wiki/Syslog#Severity_level).
 * `TIMESTAMP` - time,  usually in format like `Feb  6 18:45:01`.
 According to RFC 3194, it also can have time format of ISO 8601: `2017-02-06T18:45:01.519832+03:00` with better precision and timezone.
 * `HOST` - name of host, which generated the message
 * `TAG` - contains name of program that generated the message.
 Not more then 32 alphanumeric characters, though in fact many implementations allow more.
 Any non-alphanumeric symbol stops `TAG` and starts `MSG`, colon is used usually.
 Sometimes can have process id in square brackets. `[ ]` are not alphanumeric, so it should be part of a message.
 But usually implementations consider it part of `TAG` field, and consider `MSG` start after ": " symbols
 * `MSG` - message.
 Because of uncertainty about where `TAG` ends and it starts, often gets additional space symbol at the beginning.
 Can not contain new line symbols: by standard, they are frame delimeters, effectively starting new syslog message.
 Methods to actually transfer multi-line message:
   * escaping.
-On recieving side we have message with `#012` instead of new lines
+On receiving side we have message with `#012` instead of new lines
-  * using octed-based TCP Framing, described in RFC 5425 for TLS-enabled syslog.
+  * using octet-based TCP Framing, described in RFC 5425 for TLS-enabled syslog.
 Non-standard, only few implementations can do it

 ### Alternative: RELP